 I keep trying to explain to my husband that clutter and dirt are two different things.
 A dirty room means there is actual grime or smudges, dust or dirt.
 That’s easy to manage.
 A little cleaner, a quick vacuum and before you know it everything is fresh and pretty.
 Clutter?
 It’s not that easy.

 Do you find that you can’t think straight if you’re surrounded by clutter?
 I do.
-I work from home (writing this blog) and if I’m trying to create a blog post in the midst of a room full of toys, and kid’s cups, and other junk, I can’t focus.
+I work from home and if I’m trying to create a blog post in the midst of a room full of toys, and kid’s cups, and other junk, I can’t focus.
 Clutter is sneaky and overwhelming.
 You might pick things up 3 times a day and then turn around to find there is stuff all over the place again.

 It’s the worst.